Archaeological Area of Castellaccio

 In the castle there are also two cisterns for the water supply , near the entrance to the room and near the northern wall, and probably others existed, today completely buried.

-Inside the Castellaccio archaeological park it is also possible to admire the Oratory of Santa Lucia, a cave used by nuns between the 12th and 14th centuries as a place of worship where it is possible to admire the remains of the entrance steps of the time, a burial dug into the floor and a very precious cycle of frescoes dating back to the 14th century.
+Inside the Castellaccio archaeological park it is also possible to admire the Oratory of Santa Lucia strong>, a cave used by nuns between the 12th and 14th centuries as a place of worship where it is possible to admire the remains of the entrance steps of the time, a burial dug into the floor and a very precious cycle of frescoes dating back to the 14th century.
 The frescoes portray Saint Lucia with Christ Pantocrator to her left, Saint Nicholas to her right, a mater Domini and the remains of a fresco depicting a saint on horseback, Saint George.